CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/aws-pcluster_v54_preloaded_hpc7g.16xlarge.md

 7. the lustre file system is configured to use the lowest cost SCRATCH_2 deployment type, and also uses LZ4 data compression *** this is NEW **
 ```

-Replace the key pair and subnet ID in the hpc7g.16xlarge*.yaml file with the values created when you configured the demo cluster
+Replace the key pair and subnet ID in the hpc7g.16xlarge*.yaml file with the values created when you configured the cluster that used hpc7g.16xlarge compute nodes

 ```
 Region: us-east-1